-11 Billion Pounds of Garden Produce Becomes Food Waste Annually.
+11 Billion Lbs. of Garden Produce Becomes Food Waste Annually.

 According to the USDA, 40% of our food worth an estimated $161 billion was never harvested, lost in processing, thrown away in restaurants and homes or ended up rotting in America’s landfills.
-According to the Natural Resource Defense Council, 50% of our produce is never consumed and a more recent report from ReFed has 126 billion pounds of wasted food annually – a financial waste of $218 billion.
+According to the Natural Resource Defense Council (NRDC) 2012 and 2017 reports (the latter including AmpleHarvest.org), 50% of our produce is never consumed and a more recent report from ReFed has 126 billion pounds of wasted food annually – a financial waste of $218 billion.
 Put another way, food loss in America exceeds one third of our defense budget.

 What data these and other studies have missed is the food grown… and lost… in millions of home and community gardens.